Free Massachusetts Public Record Searches (Access Databases)

 5. Disclosure for statistical purposes.
 In these cases, the anonymity of the individual is maintained.

-6. The person that originally provided the information can access the data.
+6. The person who originally provided the information can access the data.

 7. When ordered by a court of competent jurisdiction.2